How to build a Raspberry Pi APRS Tracker using Direwolf

 GPSD_OPTIONS="-n"

-After configuring the GPS dependencies, we need to initialize the service with:
+After configuring the GPS dependencies, initialize the service with:

 sudo systemctl enable gpsd